Salado River (Antofagasta)

 In its middle course, the river receives the Toconce River (originated at the foot of Linzor volcano) from the north and the Caspana River from the south.
-In this area, a part of the flow of its affluents is diverted for providing water for domestic consumption in Antofagasta and Tocopilla, among other localities.
+In this area, a part of the flow of its tributaries is diverted for providing water for domestic consumption in Antofagasta and Tocopilla, amongst other localities.

-After being joined by the two streams before mentioned, the Salado River enters in a floodplain area, which is used for pasturage by the inhabitants of the nearby localities, including Toconce, Caspana and Aiquina.
-Then, the Salado again flows through a narrow canyon, where is found the so-called Devil's Bridge, a cut through rhyolite terrain of 5 m wide.
+After joining with the two aforementioned streams, the Salado River enters a floodplain, which is used for pasturage by the inhabitants of the nearby localities, including Toconce, Caspana and Aiquina.
+Then, the Salado again flows through a narrow canyon, where the so-called Devil's Bridge is found, which is a 5-metre wide gash that the river has cut through rhyolite terrain.

 Finally, the Salado empties into the Loa River, the main watercourse of the Chilean Norte Grande, about 3 km south of Chiuchiu.